jobapis/jobapis.github.io/source/hub/index.md

 date: 2017-03-27 15:19:14
 ---

-Jobs Hub tracks thousands of job boards to keep an eye out for targeted job listings that meet your criteria.
-We can save you hundreds of hours of searching for and archiving job listings with private access to your own jobs data feed.

 ## What is Jobs Hub?

+Jobs Hub is the easiest way to get job board data from dozens of job boards in one simple REST API.
+Please [email us at admin@jobapis.com](mailto:admin@jobapis.com?subject=Requesting%20API%20Key) to request a free trial API Key or [browse the documentation](/hub/docs) to see what's possible.

 <div style="position: relative;
             	padding-bottom: 56.25%;